 This kit isn’t essential.
 But if you’re going to be cleaning your car interior regularly, it’s worth spending a bit extra to get it – especially for the flexible crevice tool.

-If you’re looking for a handheld vacuum for cleaning stairs, upholstery, and other awkward areas, then the Gtech Multi Mk2 is a great choice.
-It’s also an excellent complement to the Gtech AirRam Mk2, which is only suitable for floor cleaning.
+If you’re looking for a handheld vacuum for cleaning stairs, skirting boards, and other awkward areas, then the Gtech Multi Mk2 is a great choice.
+We also think it’s a great choice for cleaning up small dry spills – particularly on hard floors.

 It’s not for everyone though.
 We don’t recommend it if you suffer from allergies, as it’s not the best for retaining allergens.
 It can also be awkward to use in small cars and is quite expensive.

-For quick clean-ups and stair cleaning, however, it’s one of the best handhelds on the market.
+For quick clean-ups and stair cleaning, however, we think it’s one of the best handhelds on the market.
+It’s also an excellent complement to the Gtech AirRam Mk2, which is only suitable for floor cleaning.